ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 Last time we looked at a [single-word analysis](http://state.gy/r/exploratory_data_analysis_of_board_documents_at_the_green_climate_fund/) of the gcfboardr dataset.
 However, more interesting avenues for analysis open up when we consider relationships between words, in particular between pairs of words.

-In this post, we'll look at bigrams, create some network graphs to plot relationships among many words.
+In this post, we'll look at bigrams and use network graphs to plot relationships among many words.

 ***